-Action Target 5-2: Companies that develop and operate AI systems should, under the leadership of top management, consider seeking opinions on their AI management system and the implementation of such system from not only their shareholders but also from various stakeholders such as their business partners, users including consumers, and experts who are familiar with trends on the appropriate operation of AI systems.
+Action Target 5-2: Companies that develop and operate AI systems should, under the leadership of top management, consider seeking opinions on their AI management system and the implementation of such system from not only their shareholders but also from various stakeholders such as their business partners, users including consumers, experts who are familiar with trends on the appropriate operation of AI systems, non-governmental organizations and labor unions.
 If companies decide not to seek opinions outside after due consideration, they should be prepared to explain the reason externally.